Coding theorems for compound problems via quantum R\'enyi divergences: Introduction

 Recently, a new quantum extension of the R\'enyi $\alpha$-divergences has been proposed in \cite{Renyi_new,WWY}, defined as

 This definition was introduced in \cite{Renyi_new} as a parametric family that connects the min- and max-relative entropies \cite{Datta,RennerPhD} and Umegaki's relative entropy \cite{Umegaki}.
 In \cite{WWY}, the corresponding generalized Holevo capacities were used to establish the strong converse property for the classical capacities of entanglement-breaking and Hadamard channels.
 It was shown in \cite{MO} that these new R\'enyi divergences play the same role in the (strong) converse problem of binary state discrimination as the traditional R\'enyi divergences in the direct problem.
-In particular, the strong converse exponent was expressed as a function of the new R\'enyi divergences, and from that a direct operational interpretation was derived for them as generalized cutoff rates in the sense of \cite{Csiszar}.
+In particular, the strong converse exponent was expressed as a function of the new R\'enyi divergences, and from that a direct operational interpretation was derived for $D_{\alpha}\nw$, $\alpha>1$, as generalized cutoff rates in the sense of \cite{Csiszar}.
+Exact strong converse exponents in terms of quantities derived from $D_{\alpha}^*$ have since been obtained for other types of discrimination problems \cite{CMW,HT,MO2}, as well as for classical-quantum channel coding \cite{MO3}

-The above results suggest that, somewhat surprisingly, one should use two different quantum extensions of the classical R\'enyi divergences: for the direct part, corresponding to $\alpha\in(0,1)$, the ``right'' definition is the one given in \eqref{old Renyi}, while for the converse part, corresponding to $\alpha>1$, the ``right'' definition is the one in \eqref{new Renyi def}.
-Although coding theorems supporting this separation have only been shown for binary state discrimination so far, it seems reasonable to expect the same separation in the case of other information-theoretic tasks.
-We remark that, in line with this expectation, lower bounds on the classical capacity of quantum channels can be obtained in terms of the traditional R\'enyi divergences \cite{MD}, while upper bounds were found in terms of the new R\'enyi divergences in \cite{WWY}.

-On the other hand, the above two quantum R\'enyi divergences have different mathematical properties, which might make them better or worse suited for certain mathematical manipulations, and therefore it might be beneficial to use the new R\'enyi divergences in the direct part of coding problems, and the traditional ones in converse parts, despite the ``real'' quantities being the opposite.
-The problem that one faces then is how to arrive back to the natural quantity of the given problem.
-As it turns out, this is possible, at least if one's aim is to study the case of asymptotically vanishing error, corresponding to $\alpha\to 1$; this is thanks to the well-known Araki-Lieb-Thirring inequality, and its complement due to Audenaert \cite{Aud-ALT}.
-We explain this in detail in Section \ref{sec:ALT}.

-Convexity properties of these divergences are of particular importance for applications.
-As it was shown in \cite{FL,WWY}, both versions of the R\'enyi divergences are jointly quasi-convex around $\alpha=1$.
-In Section \ref{sec:convexity} we show a certain converse to this quasi-convexity in the form of a weak partial quasi-concavity (Corollary \ref{cor:new renyi superadd} and Proposition \ref{prop:old Renyi quasiconcavity}), which is still strong enough to be useful for applications, as we illustrate on various examples in Section \ref{sec:applications}.